Migrant workers in Malaysia win labour suit against Goodyear | Business

 Migrant workers in Malaysia win labour suit against Goodyear

-A Malaysian court on Thursday ruled in favour of 65 migrant workers who sued US tiremaker Goodyear for underpaying them, their lawyer said, calling it a victory for foreign employees.
+Chandrasegaran Rajandran said the Industrial Court agreed that the workers from Nepal, India and Myanmar were entitled to benefits under a collective labour agreement that include shift allowances, annual bonuses and pay increases.
 The company argued that the foreigners were not represented by the labour union.He said the plaintiffs were the third group of foreign workers to win a case against Goodyear in the Industrial Court.

 A Malaysian court on Thursday ruled in favour of 65 migrant workers who sued US tiremaker Goodyear for underpaying them, their lawyer said, calling it a victory for foreign employees.
 Chandrasegaran Rajandran said the Industrial Court agreed that the workers from Nepal, India and Myanmar were entitled to benefits under a collective labour agreement that include shift allowances, annual bonuses and pay increases.
 The company argued that the foreigners were not represented by the labour union.

 He said the plaintiffs were the third group of foreign workers to win a case against Goodyear in the Industrial Court.
-Goodyear Tire & Rubber Co has appealed the verdicts in the earlier cases involving 119 migrant workers, with a decision due on July 26, he said.
+Goodyear Malaysia Berhad has appealed the verdicts in the earlier cases involving 119 migrant workers, with a decision due on July 26, he said.
 In total, the workers are claiming more than 5 million ringgit ($1.2 million) in unpaid wages, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)